Table of Contents

 Probably, the most interesting and diverse collection as the nature of fabric and leather is intricate and unique for each pattern.
 For example, the tactile properties of Gray Real Fabric imitate woven ornament of the original.
 Deep Emboss Leather imitates reptile scales.
 One can implement exquisite design solutions where real leather could not be applied before, like walls.

-Floor Collection is presented with wood, marble and concrete patterns.
-As such surface requires additional level of damage resistance, floor films are approximately twice as thicker due to additional layers in the vinyl structure.
+Heavy-Duty Collection is presented with wood, marble and concrete patterns.
+As some surfaces require additional level of damage resistance, heavy-duty films are approximately twice as thicker due to additional layers in the vinyl structure.
 The collection, like others, possesses water- and moisture-resistant qualities, so resurfacing spaces, such as washrooms, is completely safe.
-A keen eye is not able to distinguish resurfaced floor from real concrete, as friction between the surface and feet is identical.
+A keen eye is not able to distinguish resurfaced surface from real concrete, as friction between the surface and feet is identical.